Edward the Black Prince: Spanish campaign (1365–1367)

-Edward and Peter then held a conference with Charles of Navarre at Bayonne and agreed with him to allow their troops to pass through his dominions.
+Edward and Peter then held a conference with King Charles II of Navarre at Bayonne and agreed with him to allow their troops to pass through his dominions.
 To persuade him to do this, Peter had, besides other grants, to pay Charles 56,000 florins, and this sum was lent to him by Edward.
-On 23 September a series of agreements (the Treaty of Libourne) were entered into between Edward, Peter, and Charles at Libourne, by which Peter covenanted to put the prince in possession of the province of Biscay and the territory and fortress of Castro de Urdialès as pledges for the repayment of this debt, to pay 550,000 florins for six months' wages at specified dates, 250,000 florins being the prince's wages, and 800,000 florins the wages of the lords who were to serve in the expedition.
-Peter consented to leave his three daughters in Edward's hands as hostages for the fulfillment of these terms, and he further agreed that whenever the king, the prince, or their heirs should march in person against the Moors, they should have the command of the vanguard before all other Christian kings, and that if they were not present the banner of the king of England should be carried in the vanguard side by side with the banner of Castile.
+On 23 September, the Treaty of Libourne was entered into between Edward, Peter, and Charles at Libourne, by which Peter agreed to put province of Biscay and the territory and fortress of Castro de Urdialès to Edward to guarantee the repayment of the debt.
+He also agreed to pay 550,000 florins for six months' wages—250,000 being the prince's—and 800,000 florins to the lords who would serve in the expedition.
+Peter agreed to leave his three daughters in Edward's hands as hostages to fulfill these terms.
+He also agreed that whenever the king, the prince, or their heirs should march in person against the Moors, they would have the command of the vanguard, and if they were not present, then England would march alongside the Castilians.

-Edward received 100,000 francs from his father out of the ransom of John II, the late king of France, and used a part of this money to help to pay the soldiers he was taking into his pay.
+Edward received 100,000 francs from his father out of the ransom of the late John II, and used a part of this money to help to pay the soldiers he was taking into his pay.
 While his army was assembling he remained at Angoulême and was there visited by Peter.
-He then stayed over Christmas at Bordeaux, where Joan gave birth to their second son Richard.
-Prince Edward left Bordeaux early in February 1367 and joined his army at Dax where he remained three days and received a reinforcement of 400 men-at-arms and 400 archers sent out by Edward III under his brother John of Gaunt.
+He then wintered at Bordeaux, where Joan gave birth to their second son Richard.
+Edward left in early February 1367, and stayed with his army at Dax for three days.
+They were reinforced by 400 men-at-arms and 400 archers sent by Edward III under John of Gaunt.
 From Dax, Edward advanced via Saint-Jean-Pied-de-Port through Roncesvalles (in the Pyrenees) to Pamplona (the capital of Kingdom of Navarre).
+When Calveley and other English and Gascon leaders of free companies found that Edward was about to fight for Peter, they withdrew from the service of Henry of Trastámara and joined Edward "because he was their natural lord".
+At Pamplona, Edward received a letter of defiance from Henry.